frakkerman/colboost/README.md

 ## Installation (developers)

-To install in development mode (editable install):
+To install in development mode, clone this repo and:

 ```bash
 python3 -m venv env